 The reaction time of enzymes is usually quick.
 But hormones are both slow (lag time) and fast depending on their purpose, target, and composition.

 The chemical order of enzymes is not altered and hence reusable for other purposes.
-But the chemical make-up of hormones modified after single-use and cannot be reused.
+But the chemical make-up of hormones is modified after single-use and cannot be reused.

 External factors such as pH levels, temperature, air pressure, activators, substrate concentration, all affect enzymes, and their regulation.
 But hormones are rigid to these factors and remain constant to changes in the environment.